-For calculating the detection rate for the password (test) data, we start by calculating the similarity measure (max correlation and time-frequency distance) for each character in the password.
-To do this, we begin by calculating the similarity to all the instances in the training data.
+in the training data.
 We then calculate the mean of the similarity measure for each alphabet letter in the training data (by averaging the values received for all the instances of each letter).
 For the cross-correlation technique, we chose the matching letter as the one with the highest cross correlation for each test instance.

-For the password data typed with the hunt and peck typing style, we find that the cross-correlation performance is reduced to a 53% accuracy rate per key.
+For the password data typed with the hunt and peck typing style, we find that the cross-correlation performance is reduced to a 54%accuracy rate per key.
 We see that the typing style causes a reduction of the detection accuracy compared to typing the same key continuously.
 We conclude that the angle at which the finger hits the key affects the acoustic signal emanated by the key and the ability to detect correctly the key by comparing it to the training data.

 When employing the time-frequency classification technique, we chose as the best matching alphabet letter, for each test instance, the one which produces the smallest TF distance.
-We found that our results were improved to a detection rate of 54% per character in this case.
+We found that our results were improved to a detection rate of 65% per character in this case.

-C. Test data, Touch Typing Style
+5.3 Test Data, Touch Typing Style

 We repeated the testing process for the passwords typed using the touch typing style.
-We find that for this scenario, using the cross-correlation technique for key detection, the accuracy rate is reduced to 33%.
-When using the time-frequency based classification, we observe that the rate of detection per correct character is reduced to 30%.
+We find that for this scenario, using the cross-correlation technique for key detection, the accuracy rate is reduced to 34%.
+When using the time-frequency based classification, we observe that the rate of detection per correct character has increased to 41%.